lfdharo/DSTC10_Track5_Toxicity/scripts/README.md

 ## Instructions to Run the Baseline

+A zip file with a pretrained model can be found in the following link: https://drive.google.com/file/d/1At9UJ9VOF1F2KCafLFYQqe_avoesFI2Y/view?usp=sharing.
+However, instructions are given below to train and fine-tune your own baseline generator.

 ### Input data format for fine-tuning gpt-2

 Prepare your training data in the following format: